landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 them to default to somewhere in Intermediate where they won't build.
 Use one of the extensions above to create new files, or create them "raw" in the filesystem and regenerate your solution to pick them up.
+This is not an issue with .uproject, which provides real folders.

-If you're using VS without Visual Assist or ReSharper, I highly recommend having Unreal Wizard's toolbar on your main toolbar for the "Generate Project Files" button.
+If you're using VS with a .sln, but without Visual Assist or ReSharper, I highly recommend having Unreal Wizard's toolbar on your main toolbar for its "Generate Project Files" button.
 When IntelliSense breaks, pressing that and reloading often resolves the issue.
 If that doesn't work, the next step is deleting the `.vs` folder in your project.